una/personal-goals/README.md

 - [ ] Paint the final "Programming is Power" piece
 - [ ] Get Alex to teach me how to parse webpages with python
 - [ ] Outline "Welcome to the CSS Circus" Talk
+- [x] Finish "The Year Without Pants: Wordpress & the Future of Work"

 ### This Week's Reading List: